woutersf/requestador/README.md

 This is what Requestador does for you.

-You could call it a relay, or a hub or whatever.
+You could call it a relay, or a hub a messagebroker or whatever.

 HTTP / SOCKET / (rabbitMQ) amqp mediator

 ## Installation ##
 * npm install
-* configure settings in data/config.ini
+* configure settings in data/config.ini and data/amqp.ini
 * configure admin username and password in data/users.htpasswd
 * create data/listeners.inc
 * create data/senders.inc